Financial-Times/o-forms/README.md

 </div>
 ```

 To show a state label with no text set the modifier class `o-forms-input__state--icon-only` on the `o-forms-input__state` state element.
 Or to use custom copy for the saving and saved states add the modifier class `o-forms-input__state--custom` and put your copy within the state element.
-However, as mentioned previously, we recommend setting a custom label using the [setState method](#state) JavaScript method instead of adding this markup manually.
+However, as mentioned previously, we recommend setting a custom label using the [setState JavaScript method](#state) instead of adding this markup manually.

 ##### Pseudo box radio inputs